Learn everything about data visualization

 Nowadays, people use charts in a dashboard, which allows users to manipulate and manage graphical representations.
-There, you can just add a source and then the application turns raw data into intuitive images.
+There, you can add just a source, and then the application turns raw data into intuitive images.

 This concept has brought a whole new philosophy with it: data analysis should be democratic, made in a self-service way, available to anyone.
-By doing that, BI totally smashed the barriers between data scientists and regular users.
+By doing that, BI completely smashed the barriers between data scientists and regular users.

 Now, with just a drag-and-drop tool, any user can get the graphs they need to take a closer look at the company’s results.
-Instead of analyzing tables with numbers, marketers can just log in and have a collection of diagrams produced in a few seconds.
+Instead of analyzing tables with numbers, marketers can simply log in and have a collection of diagrams produced in a few seconds.

 What methods are useful to visualize data?

-Since William Playfair first introduced us to the line graph and bar graph, a lot of visual representations have been used to express concepts and study variables.
+Since William Playfair first introduced us to the line graph and the bar graph, a lot of visual representations have been used to express concepts and study variables.
 Let’s go on a quick tour then!

 Firstly, we need to look at the general groups.
-There are at least four of them out there: temporal, hierarchical, network and geospatial.
+There are at least four of them out there: temporal, hierarchical, network, and geospatial.
 The temporal group refers to time and investigation of changes over a specified period.
 Hierarchical represents a relationship among different data points.

 Inside these categories, there are many examples of how to reproduce something visually.
 The line chart is perhaps the most popular one because it shows us a line and communicates the idea of continuity.
 See below a description of each type of representation: